 Alternatives to Disabling DataSources

 Depending upon your objective, you may be better served by courses of action other than disabling a DataSource.
 Next are two examples:

 - Are you disabling monitoring because of noisy alert conditions?
 If so, alternate courses of action could be to disable alerting instead of monitoring, or to make datapoint thresholds less sensitive, as discussed in Disabling Alerting and Tuning Static Thresholds for Datapoints respectively.
 Adjusting alert settings rather than disabling the DataSource allows the DataSource to continue collecting data.

 - Is the DataSource incorrectly applied?
 If the DataSource is incorrectly applied to one or more resources, you can update the AppliesTo logic so that the DataSource automatically disassociates.
+(Important!
+Proceed with extreme caution as disassociating a DataSource from one or more resources immediately and permanently deletes all historical data collected by that DataSource for those resources.)
 For more information on AppliesTo logic, see AppliesTo Scripting Overview.